marviorocha/stationprotheme/README.md

 Please send me your feedback,

-Make with :fa-heart: by Marvio Rocha (marviorocha@marviorocha.com)
+Make with :heart: by Marvio Rocha (marviorocha@marviorocha.com)

+### :warning: Warning

+This theme not is version hosted in wordpress.org.
+If you use it, please get the version hosted in wordpress website.
+Go you dashboard wordpress, seach this theme "Station Pro Radio" and click in install.

 # Screenshot